- University of the Fraser Valley

 - Ability to work outside of normal working hours on an emergency or pre-scheduled basis.

-The University of the Fraser Valley is located on the unceded (ancestral) territory of the Halq'eméylem-speaking peoples.
-We express our gratitude and respect for the honour of living and working in S’olh Temexw (Our World; Our Land).
+The University of the Fraser Valley is located on the traditional territory of the Halq'eméylem-speaking peoples.
+We express our gratitude and respect for the honour of living and working in Stó:lo Tém:éxw (Stó:lo Land; Stó:lo World).
 In all that we do, UFV strives to support and honour the Stó:lo peoples goals of self-determination and well-being on these lands.
-A commitment to Indigenization and Reconciliation is core to our institutional Vision and our Education Plan.
+A commitment to Indigenization and Reconciliation is core to our institutional Vision and Integrated Strategic Plan: IYAQAWTXW — which means House of Transformation.
 This commitment includes the goal of centering Indigenous ways of knowing throughout our organization, recognizing our responsibilities to community, and a multi-year plan to increase the number of Indigenous faculty, staff, and administrators working at UFV.

 UFV has four campus locations within the beautiful Fraser Valley in British Columbia.
 Recognized as one of BC's top employers, UFV offers a combination of career and lifestyle benefits.
 Join a team of 1,400 passionate professionals who value integrity, inclusivity and excellence.
 At UFV, you will serve a vibrant community, and shape the future of 15,000 students.